Understanding Combined Ratings: Why 50% + 50% Doesn’t Equal 100%

 Key Takeaway

 This guide demystifies the VA’s unique method for calculating combined disability ratings, often referred to as “VA Math.”
-Understand why simply adding percentages doesn’t work, learn how the VA determines your overall rating using the combined ratings table, and discover how Woobie.io helps ensure all your conditions are properly considered, leveraging our 90% first-time approval rate and 40% faster processing.
+Understand how the VA determines your overall rating using the combined ratings table and discover how medical documentation helps ensure your clinical conditions are accurately documented through professional medical evaluations.

 1. Introduction

 The Challenge: One of the most confusing aspects of the VA disability system for veterans is how multiple disability ratings are combined.
 Unlike simple addition, 50% + 50% does not equal 100% in the VA’s system.
-This misunderstanding leads many veterans (estimated 30-50%) to miscalculate their potential benefits or overlook the importance of claiming secondary conditions.
-Only about 38% of veterans can accurately estimate their combined rating using VA’s method.
+This misunderstanding leads many veterans to miscalculate how their medical conditions impact their overall rating.
+Accurate clinical documentation of each condition is essential to ensure the VA has a complete medical picture.

 Woobie’s Solution: We aim to clarify the VA’s combined rating system.
-This guide explains the “VA Math” formula, how it impacts your overall compensation, and why accurately documenting all service-connected conditions is crucial.
-Woobie.io supports this by helping gather strong evidence, including Independent Medical Opinions (IMOs) (boosting approval odds to 90%), and managing claims efficiently via the Claims Accelerator (reducing processing time by 40%).
+This guide explains the “VA Math” formula and why accurately documenting all service-connected conditions is crucial for your medical records.
+Woobie.io supports this by providing independent medical evaluations and Independent Medical Opinions (IMOs) that detail the functional impact and severity of your conditions based on clinical judgment.

 Want to see how your ratings combine?
 Try our VA Benefits Calculator now.